Probus Clubs: Structure

 Probus clubs have no central governing body but in some countries Probus Centres have been established by country to disseminate information and assist clubs.
 Offices are staffed largely by volunteers and operating costs are met by member contributions.

 Probus clubs are local to towns and districts.
 Typically, meetings are held at regular intervals, normally monthly, with a break (sometimes) during the summer.
 In some countries Probus Club meetings may consist of a lunch followed by a guest speaker whilst others have the speaker before the meal.
 Some clubs are run on a more informal basis.

 Many Probus club members engage in sporting tournaments, have groups for special interests within the club and enjoy regular outings and holidays at home and abroad.

 By 2014 there were around 2000 clubs in the UK alone.
+Despite equality legislation in the UK, membership of most Probus clubs in the UK is restricted to men only, although wives and partners are welcome on social outings.